3ap/3ap.github.io/_posts/2020-08-07-arm-chroot.md

 He asked the device vendor for cross-toolchain, kernel sources or at least instruction for building rootfs but his request was not satisified.
-Hopefully, there is at least `gcc` compiler on the device.
-In this case the option of building newer Qt Framework "in-place" on the device is not so bad.
+Hopefully, at least there was `gcc` compiler on the device.
+In such case the option of building newer Qt Framework "in-place" on the device is not so bad.

 Of course, cross-toolchain is the best solution for this problem.
 But